 ABOUT LEAH VANDERVELDT

-MY CAREER: I started out in print publishing at magazines like Vogue and Vanity Fair, then later at Australian Home Beautiful as a junior editor.
-(Yep, I moved from NYC to Australia for 4 years, then back again.)
+I started out in print publishing at magazines like Vogue and Vanity Fair, then later at Australian Home Beautiful as a junior editor.
+(I moved from NYC to Australia for 4 years, then back again.)
 I branched out into digital media as the food editor for mindbodygreen.com, where I wrote and developed their nutrition and food content.
-Along the way, I was certified in Culinary Nutrition by the Natural Gourmet Institute, and have written two cookbooks (published by Ryland, Peters & Small) so far.
-I’m currently a freelance writer, photographer, and recipe developer.
+Along the way, I received certifications in Culinary Nutrition from the Natural Gourmet Institute, Reiki 1 at Maha Rose, herbalism from Herbal Academy, and intensely studied Tarot with Anna Toonk and Lindsay Mack.
+I also wrote four books (published by Ryland, Peters & Small and CICO Books) along the way.

 As a nutrition and wellness expert, I’ve found sources of strength and self-compassion in cooking and exercise.
 But once I had those on lock and felt good physically, I realized there was so much more to wellness than food and hopping on the treadmill.